bpmn-io/bpmn-js-i18n/README.md

 ## Contributing

 Create a [new language file](https://github.com/bpmn-io/bpmn-js-i18n/new/master/translations) and contribute a translation.
-Checkout [`translations.json`](https://github.com/bpmn-io/bpmn-js/blob/develop/docs/translations.json) for a list of available messages.
+Use [`en.js`](./translations/en.js) as a starting point.

 ## License